Blockchain Technology Explained

 Leased Proof of Stake

-In Leased Proof of Stake algorithm, the smallholders can also participate in the staking process by leasing their coins to the network and avail the benefit.
+In the Leased Proof of Stake algorithm, the smallholders can also participate in the staking process by leasing their coins to the network and avail the benefit.
 The situation changed drastically after the introduction of leased PoS.

 Proof of Elapsed Time (PoET)